slackapi/java-slack-sdk/docs/guides/composing-messages.md

 This section shows how to build Slack messages using **slack-api-client** library.
 If you're not familiar with **chat.postMessage** API yet, read [this page]({{ site.url | append: site.baseurl }}/guides/web-api-basics) before trying the samples here.

-Also, before jumping into Java code, we recommend developing a good understanding of the concept behind this SDK's Java interfaces.
-Reading the API document entitled [An overview of message composition](https://api.slack.com/messaging/composing) is the fastest way to know the basics about Slack message composition.
+Also, before jumping into Java code, we recommend developing an understand of composing Slack messages.
+[Read the API documentation](https://api.slack.com/messaging/composing) for more information.

 ## Text Formatting